bifurcationkit/BifurcationKitDocs.jl/docs/src/branchswitching.md

 ## From Hopf-Hopf (HH) point to Fold / Hopf curve

-We provide an automatic branch switching method in this case (see for example [Extended Lorenz-84 model (codim 2 + BT/ZH aBS)](@ref lorenz) or [2d Ginzburg-Landau equation (finite differences, codim 2, Hopf aBS)](@ref cgl)).
+We provide an automatic branch switching method in this case (see for example [Extended Lorenz-84 model](@ref lorenz) or [2d Ginzburg-Landau equation](@ref cgl)).
 Hence, you can perform automatic branch switching by calling `continuation` with the following options:

 ```julia
 continuation(br::ContResult, ind_HH::Int,